 If any of your pills have to be taken with a meal, it might be a good idea to take some snacks with you – for example, crackers or cereal bars travel well and don’t need preparation or refrigeration.

 Losing your meds

 Always keep your medication in your carry-on luggage when travelling – don’t check it in, in case your luggage gets lost.

 But just in case you do lose track of them, make sure you research local HIV clinics and charities ahead of your trip.
-You can do this using the NAM e-atlas.

 You can call the embassy of the country you’re travelling to – anonymously – to find out if you’ll have access to medication.

 Before the lifting of the HIV travel ban to the USA in 2010, some HIV positive travellers posted their medication ahead of them, to a friend in the country or to their hotel.
 However, international mail can often be delayed or lost altogether so this is not recommended.
 If you choose this option, post it well in advance to someone who can verify that it has arrived.

 Customs officials do inspect posted items.
 If you do send medication ahead, you should fill out and include a customs declaration stating the parcel contains prescribed medication, for personal use only, without any commercial value.
 Enclose a letter from your doctor advising the medication is for personal use.
 The letter does not have to detail your condition.

 Remember that it’s as illegal to post drugs as it is to carry them if the medication is restricted by customs.